albertpatterson/Video-Generator/README.md

 - Clone this repository
 - `pip install -r requirements.txt`
+- install ffmpeg.
+On mac it can be installed in the same repository and the path specified in create_plot.py.
+On Windows and Linux, install the compatible executable, add it to the path and remove the path specified in create_plot.py
 - `python app.py`
 - The address that the service is running on will be printed to the terminal
-- Possible Issues
-  - ffmpeg may not work for your system.
-The provided executable and path specified in create_plot.py works on mac, but on windows and linux one should install the appropriate executable, add it to the path, and remove the previously mentioned path specification

 ## Setup on a Raspberry Pi